Lucrasoft/passwork-docker/README.md

 ## SSL
-The container exposes http (port 80).
+The container exposes http (port 80) only.
 To support SSL, you must provide this service via a reverse proxy, for example: Traefik or Nginx.